Henry de Beaumont, 1st Earl of Warwick: Under Henry I

 Henry became the companion and friend of King Henry I, William II's successor.
 When a division took place among the barons who had gathered together in the aftermath of the king's sudden death in 1100 to choose a successor, it was mainly owing to de Beaumont's advice that Henry, the conqueror's fourth son, was selected.
 However, in the following year most of the barons were openly or secretly disloyal and favoured the attempt of Henry's elder brother Robert Curthose, now Duke of Normandy, to gain the Crown.
 Henry de Beaumont and his brother Robert, King Henry's foremost advisors, were among the few that remained faithful to the King.

-From around this time, Henry became an important figure in the Norman invasion of Wales, gaining the Lordship of Gower from Iestyn ap Gwrgant around 1107.
+From around this time, Henry became an important figure in the Norman invasion of Wales, gaining the Lordship of Gower in 1106 or 1107 after the murder of Hywel ap Goronwy, the last Welsh lord of Gŵyr.
 Henry or his barons built or reoccupied a number of castles at Swansea, Penrhys, Llanrhidian, Oystermouth and Loughor.